globenewmedialtd/social_virtual_event_bbb/README.md

 - Reset Button on Virtual Event Sources inside Events
 - Recording Access (Please do not forget to first visit settings page and make the adjustments)
 - Additional Settings
-- Setting that allow to show recordings only in the field formatters

 Please note: The new block should replace the block view, because when setting "Show in entity page" has been disabled, the view does not show any results.
 So now the 'join meeting button' is a custom block and does not use any view or view mode.